 Weatherwise, the best time to visit is between October and May which is the dry season.
 However, as Palawan sees a drastic increase in tourists from December to February, it’s a good idea to visit outside of this period for the best combination of good weather and thinner crowds.

 Despite being one the Philippines’ tourist hotspots, Palawan’s towns are actually quite small.
 While the number of accommodation is growing fast, it is still essential to book ahead if you’re travelling during peak season when foreign and local tourists alike arrive in full force.

 It’s Far More expensive than elsewhere in the Philippines

-As soon as you land in Palawan, expect prices on just about everything to increase.
+As soon as you land in Palawan, expect prices for just about everything to increase.
 I guess that’s the price you pay for visiting the world’s most beautiful island.

 The Internet Is Awful, Everywhere

 I repeat, awful!
-Internet in the Philippines was never great, but Palawan seemed to have it even worse.
-On the plus side, it did help me kick my Netflix addiction but if I ever needed to look up any kind of information, it was often too slow to actually use.
+Internet in the Philippines was never great to begin with, but Palawan seemed to have it even worse.
+On the plus side, it did help me kick my Netflix addiction, but if I ever needed to look up any kind of information, it was often too slow to actually use.
 I’d highly recommend doing the bulk of your planning, research and booking in advance so that you really don’t need to worry about it when you arrive.